e271828e/Flight.jl/docs/notes/design/framework_spec.md

 cached copy is a second thing for gain-scheduling machinery to chase.
 Relative declaration structurally enforces the rule for the period
 itself: under scoped multipliers a component author *cannot* know their absolute rate — it does not exist until composition.
+Phases change none of
+this: the bundle's `Δt` is still `D·Δt_base` — an offset shifts firing instants, never the period — so [§15.2](#152-torture-tests-for-the-52-interfaces-pistonengine-and-the-fcs-pid-cascade)'s discretized laws are unaffected by staggering.

 ### 8.6 Event iteration at boundaries: to quiescence, budgeted